reichlab/covidModels/aws-vm-scripts/README.md

 --//--
 ```

-# Manually starting a run
-You can start any particular script manually via the [AWS console](https://console.aws.amazon.com/console/home) by following these steps:
-- Select the instance `i-0db5237193478dd8d (baseline model)`.
-- Select "Instance state > Instance settings > Manage tags".
-- Set the "startup_script"'s tag's value as desired (see above), e.g., "sandbox.sh" (no quotes).
-- Start the instance.
-- Note that the next run of the Lambda function will change that tag's value.

 # AWS EC2 instance
 I’ve configured this EC2 instance: [i-0db5237193478dd8d](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#InstanceDetails:instanceId=i-0db5237193478dd8d), which is named "baseline model".
 It is an [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) machine that has been configured to have all the required settings and OS and R libraries.
 It auto-mounts (via `fstab`) a 100 GB [gp2 EBS volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) that has clones of the required repos, and persists across reboots.